torvalds/linux/Documentation/watchdog/mlx-wdt.rst

 all new systems have type 2 HW watchdog.
 Two types of HW implementation have also different register map.

-Mellanox system can have 2 watchdogs: main and auxiliary.
+Mellayesx system can have 2 watchdogs: main and auxiliary.
 Main and auxiliary watchdog devices can be enabled together on the same system.
 There are several actions that can be defined in the watchdog: